zontasticality/ping-llm/scripts/EVAL_README.md

 - If it fails, check network connectivity

 **"Checkpoint not found":**
-- Verify the checkpoint path exists
+- Verify the param-only checkpoint exists in `outputs/latency_network/param_only_checkpoint`
 - Check Modal volume contents: `modal volume ls ping-llm outputs/latency_network/`

 **Out of memory:**